-Children's Week is an annual event celebrated in Australia during the fourth week in October each year and celebrates the right of children to enjoy childhood.
+Childrens Week is an annual event celebrated in Australia during the fourth week in October each year and celebrates the right of children to enjoy childhood.
 It is also a time for children to demonstrate their talents, skills and abilities.
-In 1996 it was decided to adopt a permanent theme: "A Caring World Shares" as a reflection of Children's Week aims.
+In 1996 it was decided to adopt a permanent theme: "A Caring World Shares" as a reflection of Childrens Week aims.

-The Launceston City Council is active in celebrating Children's Week which helps to raise awareness within the community of the needs and rights of children and to assist young people to reach their individual potential.
+The Launceston City Council is active in celebrating Childrens Week which helps to raise awareness within the community of the needs and rights of children and to assist young people to reach their individual potential.

-Calendar of Events
+Childrens Week Calendar of Events

-Awards are given for:
+Awards are given in the following categories:

-Community Commitment Award- For groups of young people under the age of 18 who see a need in their community and work together to create a solution.
+- Community Commitment Award- For groups of young people under the age of 18 who see a need in their community and work together to create a solution.
 (Open to schools, youth groups, formal and informal groups).

-For more information on the awards, please call 03 6323 3381 or email.
+For more information please call the Council's Community Projects Officer on 03 6323 3381 or send an email.